JaylahMoering/JaylahMoering.github.io/index.md

 * Lab 5, part 1

     This was one of my favorite labs and it’s when the class started making more sense.
 In this lab we computed the area of a rectangle, this task is simple, so creating a program to do this helped me gain a deeper understanding on how to use functions to complete a task and streamline code.
-For example, instead of using “std::cout” then “std::cin” multiple times to prompt the user to input the length and width, we created a function called “PromptForInt” that will achieve the same result.
+For example, instead of using “std::cout” then “std::cin” multiple times to prompt the user to input the length and width, we created a function called “PromptForInt” that would achieve the same result.

 * Lab 6, part 1